blaizard/bzd/docs/bdl/components.md

 }
 ```

-Sub-components helps for encapsulation and hence reduce the complexity during component re-use and composition.
+Sub-components helps for encapsulation and hence reduce the complexity and composability while improving re-usability.
 For example, imagine a complex sub-system:
 ```bdl
 component RobotLeg : Kinematics
 {